GravitoLtd/gravitoltd.github.io/docs/Gravito_V6_CMP/Deployment.md

 > **Note**: If you want to deploy the CMP on a mobile application, please **enable** the [Webview Mode](./Components/TCFCMP/webview_cmp_for_apps.md) option in the Deployment tab.
         ![](./img/webview_button.png)

-**For Website** - You can paste the script directly into the `<head>` section of your website so that it loads before any other scripts.
+**For Website** - You can paste the script at the very top of the `<body>` section of your website so it loads before any other scripts.

 **For Mobile App** - You can download the script as a `HTML` file and use it in your mobile app's webview.
 This html file can be downloaded only when you enable the webview mode.